search icon

 Duration

-Trademark protection can last indefinitely as long as the mark remains in use and properly maintained.
+Trademark protection can last indefinitely as long as the mark remains in use and is properly maintained.
 Copyright protection typically lasts for the life of the author plus 70 years.

 Infringement